In this section you will find:

 When you are presented with an offer you are able to accept, reject or counter-offer.
 A counter-offer is a way of negotiating, by returning the original offer with new terms.
 The buyer is also able to counter-offer any offer made by you.
 These negotiations are generally handled by the real estate agent.
 The real estate agent must present all offers to the seller regardless of price or conditions.
 When a counter-offer is presented, the original offer is legally regarded as rejected and the new offer must be agreed by the other party.
 It is only when both the buyer and seller have signed the agreement that the contract is formed.

 - REINZ – Buyer and Sellers section

-- Quotable Value- Selling a Property
+- Quotable Value- Selling Property

 - REAA - Real Estate Agents Authority